alexroseb/alexroseb.github.io/_posts/2018-07-27-3-starter-accessibility-tips.md

+---
+layout: post
+title:  "The 3 Easiest Ways to Start Making Your Site More Accessible"
+date:   2018-07-27
+categories: accessibility-quick-tips
+---

 ## The 3 Easiest Ways to Start Making Your Site More Accessible
 Accessibility can feel like a big, unattainable hurdle if you've never thought about it before and don't have much experience.
 Here are the top three things (listed from easiest to hardest to implement) you can start with to make your website better for everyone.
 1. Link text.
 Screen readers and other assistive technologies can read out lists of links to help users navigate websites.
 When every link reads "Click Here" or "Read More", it is incredibly unhelpful.
 Links like that are also unhelpful to all users, who may not be positive exactly where the link is leading them.
 Instead, use descriptive link text within your main text.
 Example: "To access further content, [sign in](#)", not "[Click here](#) to sign in and view more content".
 This is one of the simplest changes you can make and it will help make your content clearer for everyone.